 Step 6.
-Note the way these provisions say "the state must do this, the state must do that, etc." But given practical problems in the community, issues of poverty in the community, and the large numbers of children involved, can the state really do all these things?
+Note the way these provisions say "the state must do this, the state must do that,etc." But given our level of poverty and the large numbers of children involved, can the state really do all these things?
 Who else should take responsibility?